 I was, as always, in a hurry.
 I paid the pharmacist's assistant, grabbed the small bag, and dashed out.
 The next morning, I opened the new container.
 My pills were blue.
 Huh?
 I thought the company must have changed the color.
 Still, a tiny doubt bothered me.
 I read the pharmacy prescription label.
 Then it hit me.
 The names were similar, but not the same.
 I had almost taken the wrong drug.

-The same thing had happened to me a few months earlier with another medicine at the same large, well-known pharmacy.
+The same thing had happened to me a few months earlier with another medication at the same large, well-known pharmacy.
 At the time, I had assumed it was a fluke.

 Now, I had questions.

-Sound-alike or look-alike drug names are known problems.
+Getting the wrong dose or wrong medication can lead to serious side effects or death.
+Be aware of sound-alike or look-alike drug names that are known problems.
 Here are some examples from the Institute for Safe Medication Practices:

 There are several factors that contribute to consumers taking the wrong prescription home.
 Some factors include:

 Stress and distraction for the pharmacy employees

 Economics, which results in too few people working in a busy place

 Physician handwriting, which sometimes can be difficult to read